castorini/pyserini/docs/installation.md

 ### Verifying the Installation

 By this point, Pyserini should have been installed.
-For the impatient, that's it!

-However, it might be worthwhile to do a bit of sanity checking, per below.
+It might be worthwhile to do a bit of sanity checking, per below.
-Be warned, though, that these represent "real" retrieval experiments and may take some time to run.

 To confirm that bag-of-words retrieval is working correctly, you can run the BM25 baseline on the MS MARCO passage ranking task: